Rhys James

-Rhys James (born Rhys William Jones, 30 April 1991) is a British stand-up comedian.
+Rhys James (born 30 April 1991) is a British stand-up comedian.
 James has appeared on Mock the Week and Live at the Apollo.

 Personal life

 James studied for a politics and international relations degree at Manchester University, starting his stand-up career in 2010 whilst still a student.
-He self-identifies as a straight, white, middle-class male and is a football fan and supports Tottenham Hotspur.
+He supports Tottenham Hotspur football club.

 Career

-James has appeared on Mock the Week, Russell Howard's Stand Up Central, @elevenish, Virtually Famous and Sweat the Small Stuff.
+James has appeared on Mock the Week, becoming a regular panelist upon the show's revival in 2026, Russell Howard's Stand Up Central, @elevenish, Virtually Famous and Sweat the Small Stuff.
 In 2010 he performed as part of the Pleasance Comedy Reserve at the Edinburgh Fringe, was a finalist in the Laughing Boy New Act Competition and placed 3rd in 'Comedy Central's Funniest Student'.
 James also appeared on certain YouTube channels such as The Football Republic (Top 10 Football F*ck Up's) and Spurred On.
 In 2022, he was a guest host on Ed Gamble and Matthew Crosby's Radio X show.